Four Medium Sized Trees You'll Love

 I’ve seen references list red as a fall color for Hot Wings, but I think it is predominantly yellow with some red hints.
 This is true for all Tatarian Maples.

-Amur Maple is a medium-sized tree with a reliable red fall color with the same toughness and adaptability.
+Amur Maple is another medium-sized tree that has a reliable red fall color with the same toughness and adaptability as Hot Wings Tatarian.
 A video highlighting Flame Amur Maple can be watched here.

 Prairie Horizon Manchurian Alder, Alnus hirsuta ‘Harbin’